-A Memory of America on Obama’s Last Day - Nigeria Today
+A Memory Of America On Obama’s Last Day - Nigeria Today

 I learnt in school that this was what made America special.
 Akinbobola and a host of my U.S-trained teachers, from Frank Ugboajah to Olatunji Dare, from Luke Uka Uche to Ralph Akinfeleye, all left me in no doubt what a great place America was.

-That changed everything.
-Al-Queda, the Taliban, ISIL and other terror franchises around the world were born by the mother of all wars from which America and the world have not recovered.

 I felt the change around this time seven years ago, when I visited the U.S. before Christmas.
-A young Nigerian man, Umar Farouk Abdulmutallab, had planted a bomb in his pants to bring down a commercial plane over Detroit.
-Coming at America’s vulnerable moment, the backlash from Abdumutallab was extreme.
+A young Nigerian man, Umar Farouk Abdul Mutallab, had planted a bomb in his pants to bring down a commercial plane over Detroit.
+Coming at America’s vulnerable moment, the backlash from Abdul Mutallab was extreme.

 At the time of my visit, in January 2010, many U.S. airports and border posts had opened a black book for Nigerian travellers.
 The intrusive body searches at these airports and the cold, hostile stare at non-whites left me in no doubt at all that something was changing about America.